magenta-cuda/alt-w3tc-minify/README.md

 After unsuccessfully trying to configure JavaScript minification to use the "YUI Compressor" I read the source code and found a very serious coding error that totally prevents the "YUI Compressor" from running.
-This means that the "YUI Compressor" feature of W3TC was never tested as it would have been very obvious that it is completely broken.
+This means that the "YUI Compressor" feature of W3TC (version 0.11.0) was never tested as it would have been very obvious that it is completely broken.
 There is something seriously wrong with quality assurance at W3TC.
 I don't think they are doing any automated testing.
 For an application of this size that has to be absolute necessary.